luongdao138/coding-challenge/src/problem6/README.md

 - we call the action which triggers the score update is X
 - initally, we have one api to get the top 10 user's scores
 - also an api to update the score after the completion of the action X.
-- normally, we should do both action X and update score in one API call, which i think will be easier to handle and will not cause some problems (which i will discuss later), and make sure that the update action score action will ony happen if the action X succeeds.
+- normally, we should do both action X and update score in one API call, which i think will be easier to handle and will not cause some problems (which i will discuss later), and make sure that the update score action will ony happen if the action X succeeds.
 - so I assume that the flow is like this:
   - user does the action X from frontend side
   - after the completion of action X, frontend will continue to dispatch an API call to app server to update the user's score.